 I have a relatively small selection of notebooks in Evernote because I supplement the notes within them with tags which allow me to organise them very efficiently.
 Some of the Notebooks are shared with Michael so we can both see them, these include:

-- Wish List (Hints for Birthday or Christmas gifts for each other)
+- Wish List: Hints for Birthday or Christmas gifts for each other or larger purchases for the house.

-- Craft Gallery (a scan of some the cards I have made for people as a reminder)
+- Craft Gallery: a scan of some of the cards I have made for people as a reminder.

-The beauty of Evernote is that it is available on every platform so if I go to something like a craft fair I can bring up my Craft inventory on my phone and make sure I am not purchasing something I already have.
+The beauty of Evernote is that it is available on every platform so if I go to something like a craft shop (on the odd occasion I get out) I can bring up my Craft inventory on my phone and make sure I am not purchasing something I already have.

 How Evernote Integrates

-As previously mentioned Evernote is fantastic for integrating with other apps so here are examples of how I use it with the other apps I have discussed in recent weeks:
+As previously mentioned Evernote is fantastic for integrating with other apps so here are examples of how I currently use or previously used it with the other apps I have discussed in recent weeks:

 Evernote and Active Inbox